-The program is designed for highly motivated, mid-career professionals in the public, private, and non-profit sectors who want to participate in a high-quality, part-time executive doctoral program.
-Applicants should desire a solid foundation for advanced levels of information-related research and management practice.
+This highly-selective program is designed for very motivated professionals in the public, private, and non-profit sectors who want to participate in a high-quality, part-time but extremely-intensive executive doctoral program.
+Applicants should desire a solid foundation for advanced levels of information-related research and management practice

 Intellectual ability and curiosity appropriate for doctoral level studies, as demonstrated by prior academic and professional activities, application statement, GRE scores, and the personal interview (telephone, video/web-conference, or face-to-face);

-Motivation to complete the Professional Doctorate Program as demonstrated by the personal statement, letters of recommendation, and the personal interview;
+Motivation to complete the Professional Doctorate Program and commitment to put in the substantial and focused hours of reading, research and writing demanded of doctoral preparation in addition to work and family commitments, as demonstrated by the personal statement, letters of recommendation, and the personal interview;

 A master's degree from an accredited university or college, with at least a 3.3 overall grade point average (on a 4.0 point scale) as demonstrated by original transcripts from that institution;

 At least seven years of senior experience in the information professions, broadly defined, as demonstrated by application information, letters of recommendation, and the personal interview;